MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-setting-up-box-to-o365.md

 search.appverid: MET150
 description: "Setting up your migration from Box to Office 365"
 ---
-# Setting up your migration from Box using Mover
+# Setting up your migration from Box to Office 365

 ## Box FAQ